 The profile of the steel industry is anonymous, in everyday life.
 This despite the material being an essential part of all modern economies.
 It is made up of 3 distinct sectors – steel mills which produce the product, distributors who facilitate logistics and re-shaping, then a vast array of users.
 The business is global by nature and requires scale for the mill and distributor to perform efficiently.
 Commercial steel manufacture started less than 170 years ago, with governments being an interested part of the evolution for two key reasons – national security of supply (particularly for armaments) and until recently large employment potential.
 This history cocktail has created many boom and bust periods.
 Today, with the emergence of China, there is a serious over capacity of production, which will not easily be corrected – again, national interests exacerbate the predicament.
 Fortunately, the distributor sector is more locally focused (by country) than global.
 With a working capital … [Read more...] about Steel

 The establishment of Vulcan was a major reason for the steady growth of Takutai.
 Following an international career with the Swedish multinational Sandvik AB, Peter Wells entered private business with Stewart Steel in 1987.
 The company was sold to a BHP subsidiary in 1992, including a personal restraint of trade for 3 years.
 Vulcan Steel was formed in 1995 with Takutai as the cornerstone 25% shareholder.
 Today the company has gone on to be a major force in Australasian steel distribution.
-This success has facilitated other Takutai ventures, more particularly in; commercial property, agriculture, wine making and tourism.
+This success has facilitated other Takutai ventures, more particularly in; commercial property, agriculture, wine making, tourism and software.
 We would like to introduce you to these in more detail.

 Takutai has invested in commercial property, often alongside Vulcan’s expansion.
 This has included being instrumental in original design and development, plus taking a part shareholding.
 Currently there are 7 such properties – the oldest dating back to 1995 (Neales Road East Tamaki, Auckland) and the latest this year (South Island distribution centre at Waterloo business park Christchurch).
 Apart from these strict commercial investments we are also involved in various entities which include property ownership – farming, accommodation, wine making, and even historic legacies, these can be seen in other parts of the website.
 Investing in commercial property is relatively static with little emotion – we prefer “te mana whenua” (the ownership) and responsibilities that are bestowed by it.
 In most of these cases financial return is not the motivating criteria, but an ambition to add value which is long lasting and complimentary. … [Read more...] about Commercial Property